 Those are just a few examples.
 Every city has something to offer, make sure to do your research in advance.

-They are usually located in shopping centers and from our experience there are usually plenty good dining options to choose from.
+They are usually located in shopping centres and from our experience there are usually plenty good dining options to choose from.

 Beijing - BE1ST